yjgaia/NSP/README.md

 ***Node Server Pages is NOT a template engine!***

 ## Features
-- You can instantly start developing server programming with basic knowledge of JavaScript language.
+- You can instantly start developing server programming with basic knowledge of JavaScript.
 - You can use all the [APIs of Node.js](https://nodejs.org/api/).
 - You can use hundreds of [npm modules](https://www.npmjs.com/) out-of-box.
 - You can use [COMMON](https://github.com/Hanul/UPPERCASE.JS/blob/master/DOC/UPPERCASE.JS-COMMON.md) and [NODE](https://github.com/Hanul/UPPERCASE.JS/blob/master/DOC/UPPERCASE.JS-NODE.md) of [UPPERCASE.JS](https://github.com/Hanul/UPPERCASE.JS).
-- Pages change instantly once you modify `.nsp` codes.
+- Pages change instantly once you modify `.nsp` pages.
 - Built-in support for multi-core CPUs.

 ## Install